secretstartups/handbook/job-families/engineering/engineering-management/index.html.md

 #### Principal Engineer Responsibilities

-* The Principal Engineer role acts as the individual equivalent of a Senior Manager, Development.
+* The Principal Engineer role acts as the individual equivalent of a Senior Engineering Manager, Development.
 * Extends that of the [Staff Frontend Engineer](/job-families/engineering/development/frontend#staff-frontend-engineer) and the [Staff Backend Engineer](/job-families/engineering/development/backend/#staff-backend-engineer) responsibilities
 * Collaborates and makes proposals across several teams on their engineering work, and helps their team members make informed decisions in alignment with the sub-department strategic plans.
 * Exposes technology and organizational needs across their sub-department.